SpringBootCourses/test-containers/README.md

 * `POSTGRES_USERNAME` - username of user
 * `POSTGRES_PASSWORD` - password of user

+You can use example `.env.example` file with some predefined environments.

 ### Run

 To run this application you need to run `docker compose up`.